DevSecNinja/NamingConventionApi/readme.md

 # Azure Environment of DevSecNinja

 Welcome!
-This project contains an API that returns a resource name based on a naming convention
+This project contains an API that returns a resource name based on a naming convention.

+# Instructions

+To run the Python script based on FastAPI locally, run the following:

+`` bash
+uvicorn main:app --reload
+``

 ## CI / CD Status - develop